voidware/trek14/readme.md

 If you don't have a real trs80 model 1 handy, you can run the game in an emulator.
 There are many excellent emulators around for the machine and even some web based ones.

 I use the open source SDLTRS emulator, which is free and you can compile it yourself from scratch.
 There is a windows binary in the "emu" directory for convenience.

+From the "src" directory, start the emulator like this:

+     ..\emu\sdltrs -model 1 -romfile ..\emu\model1.rom -scale 2 -cassette trek14.cas

 SDLTRS may be configured using the menu on F7.
 F11 is the "turbo" button, which you may find useful for speeding up loading.